Applications for Fall 2021 are now OPEN!

 MENTOR Richmond is a unique team-based professional development program for early-career professionals.
 This program is not your traditional one-to-one mentoring program.
-It is an opportunity for a team of 25 ambitious members of the Richmond community to gather and learn from a variety of local leaders and one another during a 20 week period.
+It is an opportunity for a ambitious members of the Richmond community to gather and learn from a variety of local leaders and one another during a 20-week period.

-Apply if you are: focused on professional and personal development, want to meet high profile leaders in the Greater Richmond area, and want to build greater connections in the Richmond community.
+Apply if you are: focused on professional and personal development, want to engage with dynamic and diverse leaders in the Greater Richmond area, and desire to build greater connections in the Richmond community.
 This program is for all; regardless of your career path, background, or industry.
 Broad perspectives and dynamic experiences enhance the program and make us all better.

-- July 31st – Candidates will be notified regarding selection
+- Week of August 9th, 2021 – Candidates will be notified regarding selection

 Have questions?
 Contact Rachel Rodney at firstname.lastname@example.org or 804-783-9310.

-- Provide a venue for early-career professionals to meet and learn from regional leaders of diverse backgrounds and industries.
+- Provide a venue for early-career professionals to engage with and learn from regional leaders.

-- Connect early-career professionals to share professional knowledge and experience.
+- Facilitate relationship building for early-career professionals in order to expand their networks and share professional knowledge and experience.

-- Exposure to leaders in the Greater Richmond Region.
+- Intimate conversations with a dynamic line-up of leaders in the Greater Richmond Region.

 - Understanding of the complexity and variance of career paths.

-- Facilitated reflection and exploration of own career trajectory
+- Facilitated reflection and exploration of own personal and professional development

 Participation is limited.
 To apply, you must have support from your corporation, organization or association, and you must be: